vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 even_nums[1]
 ```

 Let's modify the behavior of your `raise()` function.
-Instead of returning just the value of `value1` raised to the power of `value2`, also return the value of `value2` raised to the power of `value1`.
-You thus need to make your function return _two_ values instead of one.
-You will use tuples to do so:
+Instead of returning just the value of `value1` raised to the power of `value2`, let's also return the value of `value2` raised to the power of `value1`.
+You thus need to make `raise()` return _two_ values instead of one.
+Tuples can be used to do so:

 ```
 def raise(value1, value2):